THE CHARMING CITY OF VALLADOLID, MEXICO

 Ix Cat Ik

 This restaurant is doing its best to keep the traditions of Maya culture and heritage alive.
 Ix Cat Ik is a beautifully decorated treasure, the entire staff is of Maya origin, and they grow their herbs and vegetables.
-Sure it’s geared toward tourists, but somehow it still maintains its authenticity.
+Sure, it’s geared toward tourists, but it still maintains its authenticity.

 There’s a warm and friendly man named Jose there that will give you a small informational tour through their garden.
 The food is memorable, and the staff is always attentive and personable, do yourself a favor and just go there!
 We’re still dreaming about their handmade tortillas and amazing Maya chocolate.

 Taqueria El Gallo

 This hole in the wall local taqueria is an excellent place to sample cochinita pibil a traditional slow-roasted pork dish marinated in citrus and chili paste from the Yucatán Peninsula.
 You can get it three ways as either tacos, tortas, or polcanes (resembling a thick corn pocket).
 Try a few of them, we had two tacos and two polcanes.
 Nice for a quick cheap snack on the go!

 La Casona de Valladolid

 Set inside a gorgeous hacienda-like location with a big, shaded courtyard, this is the place to come for lunch if you’re wanting to try a wide variety of Yucatecan dishes all in one place.
 Yes, it’s a tourist restaurant, you might share the space with some groups coming back from Chichén Itzá, but they run a buffet every day for 230 pesos ($11.50).
 Just be sure to arrive well before 5pm when the buffet closes.